juliogomez/devops/README.md

 ### Taking your cluster on the road

 Considering you built a tiny, banana-sized kubernetes cluster, you might be interested in maybe taking it with you _on the road_.
-And although bringing it on holiday with your family is definitely _not recommended_, there might be other occasions when having your cluster with you could be _joyful_.
+And although bringing it on holiday with your family is definitely _not recommended_, there might be other occasions when having your cluster with you could be... _joyful_.

-Let's say that maybe you would like to show it to a colleague in the office, or bring it to an event and brag about it.
-The current architecture connects to the _outside world_ using just one Ethernet cable from the USB-powered switch to your home router, so you could think of just unplugging it, putting everything in a case, and once you arrive to your destination connect it to the network there, cross your fingers and hope that everything works.
+Let's say that maybe you would like to show it to a colleague from the office, or bring it to an event and brag about it.
+Its current architecture connects to the _outside world_ using just one Ethernet cable from the USB-powered switch to your home router, so you could think of just unplugging it, putting everything in a case, and once you arrive to your destination connect it to the network there, cross your fingers and hope that everything works.

 Unfortunately __this won't work__... and for good reasons.

 __A)__ At home you were [configuring your upstream home router](https://github.com/juliogomez/devops#external-connectivity) to map _<WAN_IP>:\<WAN_port>_ to _<LAN_IP>:\<LAN_port>_ for each microservice that needed to be accessible from Internet.
 At the office you don't have any control at all over the upstream router, so you cannot perform this kind of configuration anymore.
 And without it your application will not be accessible from Internet.

-__B)__ The IP addresses we used for your cluster nodes were based on the addresses available at your home LAN segment (ie. 192.168.1.0/255).
+__B)__ The IP addresses we used for your cluster nodes were based on the addresses available in your home LAN segment (ie. 192.168.1.0/255).
 Please remember we could not use DHCP for our master & worker nodes, so the moment you connect your cluster to the office LAN segment, there will be a different addressing scheme that will not accept your pre-defined static IPs.

 But what's the point of having something as cool as your cluster and not being able to _show off_?
 There __has__ to be a solution...

 And there is.

-For point __A)__ you will have to solve __2 challenges__:
+For point __A)__ we will have to solve __2 challenges__:

 1. How to get traffic from Internet to your cluster.
 2. How to _fan out_ traffic arriving to your cluster, so that it goes to the required specific microservice.